SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 However, harvesters are adviced to still implement postprocessing to ensure that they not accidently inject duplicates into the catalogue network.
 This postprocessing should be based on the `adms:identifier`: when two datasets have the same `adms:Identifier`, the datasets can be considered as identical entities and a merging strategy should be applied.
 Merging can be by dropping one of the dataset descriptions, or by fusing both together.

+## Changing metadata

+During WG 26 April 2022, participants expressed that they are unconfortable with 'changing' metadata.
+They prefer that during the processing the metadata, the original collected content is maintained unaltered.
+Despite it is not solely related to this proposal, this vision may block the adoption of the proposal because the proposal is illustrated with processing examples that according to a strict interpretation of this vision as changing metadata.

+In this vision the metadata should be considered as a immutable block and any enrichment or derived knowledge that a processor wants to share, must be shared seperately from from the original block.
+The new information is somehow connected with the orginal block, for instance using identifiers.

+Applying this approach to DCAT the challenges are
+  - to determine what is the im
+  - mutable block (the whole source catalogue, an dataset, a distribution of a dataset, ...)
+  - to decide how to share the enriched data.
+This can be via the build-in provenance possilities from DCAT (Catalogue and catalogue records) or by applying [Verifiable Claims](https://www.w3.org/TR/vc-data-model/))

+Imposing a common (harvesting) processing based on an elaborated approach for the above challenges is more impacting than what the examples illustrate.
+This discussion is beyond the objectives of the proposed of these guidelines.

+However underlying the sentiment, there is a valid concern that a harvester should not alter the semantics or usage conditions of a dataset, while at the same time the harvester's task is to make the dataset more findable and attract (new) audience for it.
+For the first objective the original metadata as is should be unaltered, while for the latter it should be adapted to an extend.
+For example, translations or visualisations could be added.

+The proposed guidelines provides both:
+  1. DCAT-AP supports various ways to find the original metadata.
+     This proposal stregthens one way: via the identifiers.
+     The main identifier (dct:identifier) is in this proposal the identifier assigned by the owner of the dataset.
+     If that identifier is dereferenceable an direct link to the original metadata is found, otherwise the user might explore `adms:identifier` to find via the  metadata context of the identifier the original metadata.
+     Independent of this identifier perspective, the user always can exploit the roles ( i.e. contact point, publisher or owner) to retrieve the original metadata.
+  2. Permitting sharing derived information (e.g. new identifiers, translations, classifications, new distributions, derived datasets, ...) in the catalogue network using the natural Semantic Web enrichment possibility (i.e. the Open World Assumption) creates a distributed collaboration throughout the catalogue network.
+     This proposal promotes the  addition of new `adms:identifier` statements.
+     Because of the first ability of the DCAT-AP catalogue network, harvesters or any other enrichment processes should not be concerned with the possible _legal implications_.
+     It is the user that has to ensure that its use of a dataset is legally acceptable, not the data catalogue.
+     And they can do this because users can retrieve the original metadata.

+Because many of the benefits of a strict processing using immutable blocks are already present in DCAT-AP catalogue network and made even more stronger with this proposal, the editors do not see the need to adapt the proposal.